mu-box/core/README.md

 -   `microbox.cloud` for onboarding (explain, register, etc)
 -   `dashboard.microbox.cloud` for the account and app management dashboard
--   `api.microbox.cloud` for the API documented in `docs/core/openapi.yaml` (and
+-   `api.microbox.cloud` for the API documented in `docs/core-api.yaml`
-    converted to several other formats besides)
 -   ...

 ##### FQDs

--   `:random_id.:user.microbox.dev` for exposing local dev instances to the Internet (not currently supported by Nanobox)
+-   `:guid.:user.microbox.dev` for exposing local dev instances to the Internet (not currently supported by Nanobox)
 -   `:app.:user.microbox.app` for apps
 -   `:instance.:app.:team.microbox.team` for team apps